UPPMAX/UPPMAX-documentation/docs/cluster_guides/running_jobs/runtime_tips.md

 Note that the file size went from 22 bytes to 20, reflecting that the two CR bytes at the (almost) end of the line were removed.

-## How to run interactively on a compute node?
+???- question "How to run interactively on a compute node?"

 - [Start an interactive node](../start_interactive_node.md)
 - [More about interactive](interactive_more.md)